Karthikeshwar1/Karthikeshwar1.github.io/blog/2026/Intelligence-should-be-invisible.md

 ii. **Natural language:** LLMs.
 Pass the Turing test.
 i. **Agentic:** Act on the world.
 AI agents are the earliest form.
 Can be robotic as well (this layer itself can be divided further - we'll get into that in another article).

-It's like Von-Neumann architecture for Intelligence (or perhaps Karthikeshwar's stupid Onion peel layers of Intelligence? 😂).
+It's roughly like the Von-Neumann architecture for Intelligence.

 <br>